Iliad web framework released

 Iliad combines elements of the other leading Smalltalk web frameworks Seaside, Aida/Web and HttpView2.
 You can find out more about the installation and use of Iliad by reading the documentation on the Iliad site, and on the GNU Smalltalk site.

-2 Responses to “Iliad web framework released”
+2 responses to “Iliad web framework released”

-1. DoiT Says:
+1. DoiT Avatar

 Has anyone gotten this to work?
 Which base image did you begin with, and what packages, loaded in what ordered, were required to get it working?